Category I: Prospective students with less than 24 hours of transferable college credits | Spalding University Catalog

 • Foreign Language - two years of the same language

-The Undergraduate Admissions Committee considers the total profile of a prospective student.
-Applicants most likely to succeed at Spalding University have a solid preparation of academic courses.
+Spalding University considers the total profile of a prospective student.
+Applicants most likely to succeed have a solid preparation of academic courses.
 Criteria for automatic admission to the university requires a cumulative grade point average of 2.0 or higher.
 Students with a cumulative grade point average between 2.0 to 2.49 are automatically admitted into the Eagles Scholar Pathway.
+The Undergraduate Admissions Committee considers a holistic profile of undergraduate applicants who do not meet critieria for automatic admission.

 Before any admission action can be taken on a prospective student's application, the following documents must be submitted to the Admissions Office:

-1. The completed application with the non-refundable application fee of $20;
+1. A completed application with a non-refundable application fee;

 2. An official high school transcript* or an official score report from the test of General Education Development (GED);